Codecademy/docs/content/git/concepts/add/add.md

 ---
 Title: 'Add'
 Description: 'In Git, adding is used to add changes from the working tree to the staging area.
-This iswhere changes are saved for the next commit.'
+This is where changes are saved for the next commit.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'